SmartEVSE/SmartEVSE-3/docs/configuration.md

   <Solar>       The EV will charge on solar power

 CONFIG  Configure EVSE with Type 2 Socket or fixed cable:
   <Socket>    Your SmartEVSE is connected to a socket, so it will need to sense the
               cable used for its maximum capacity
   <Fixed>     Your SmartEVSE is connected to a fixed cable, so MAX will determine your
               maximum charge current

 LOCK    (only appears when CONFIG is set to <Socket>)
         Enable or disable the locking actuator (config = socket)
   <Disabled>  No lock is used
-  <Solenoid>	Dostar, DUOSIDA DSIEC-ELB or Ratio lock
+  <Solenoid>  Dostar, DUOSIDA DSIEC-ELB / ELM or Ratio lock
   <Motor>	  Signal wire reversed, DUOSIDA DSIEC-EL or Phoenix Contact

-PWR SHARE  ; formerly known as LOADBALANCING.
+PWR SHARE  Power Share (used to be called LOAD BAL)
-        2 to 8 EVSE’s can be connected via modbus, and their load will be balanced
+        2 to 8 EVSE’s can be connected via modbus, and the available power will be shared.
-  <Disabled>	Single SmartEVSE
+  <Disabled>  Power sharing is not used (single SmartEVSE)
   <Master>    Set the first SmartEVSE to Master.
 Make sure there is only one Master.
   <Node1-7>   And the other SmartEVSE's to Node 1-7.

 MAINSMET Set type of MAINS meter (only appears in Smart or Solar mode):
   <Disabled>  No MAINS meter connected; only Normal mode possible
   <Sensorbox> The Sensorbox will send measurement data to the SmartEVSE
   <API>       The MAINS meter data will be fed through the REST API or the MQTT API.
   <Phoenix C> / <Finder> / <...> / <Custom> a Modbus kWh meter is used

   Note that Eastron1P is for single-phase Eastron meters, Eastron3P for Eastron three-phase meters and InvEastron is for Eastron three-phase meter that is fed from below (inverted).
   If MAINSMET is not <Disabled> and not <API>, these settings appear:

-  MAINSADR  Set the Modbus address for the kWh meter GRID      (only appears when Sensorbox with CT’s is used)
+  MAINSADR    Set the Modbus address for the kWh meter GRID        3 or 4 wire (only appears when Sensorbox with CT’s is used)
-            3 or 4 wire
-  CAL	    Calibrate CT1.
-CT2 and CT3 will use the same cal value.
-	    6.0-99.9A	A minimum of 6A is required to change this value.
-            Hold both ▼ and ▲ buttons to reset to default settings.
+    <4Wire>     star connection with 3 phase wires and neutral.
+    <3Wire>     delta connection with 3 phase wires without neutral.

 EV METER Set type of EV kWh meter (measures power and charged energy)
   <Disabled>  No EV meter connected.